-- Title IX coordinator is an administrator with significant authority and wide-ranging responsibilities. - Must be able to effect change across many departments - To alleviate the burden on one administrator, Districts and schools may identify multiple deputy coordinators - typically one per school.
+- The District's Title IX coordinator is an administrator with significant authority and wide-ranging responsibilities. - Must be able to effect change across many departments, including Human Resources, Academic Affairs, Athletics, and Student Discipline. - To alleviate the burden on one administrator, Districts and schools identify multiple deputy coordinators - typically one per school.